 Engagement requires that we reciprocate.

-You want higher engagement so you offer higher rewards.
+As a Facebook business, you’ll want higher engagement so you’ll offer higher rewards.

 - Valuable content that your audience wants more of from you!

 - Free and beneficial content.
 Then more and more of it.

 - Build your list using your free content – free opt-ins

 - Launch a new campaign that you know your fans would be interested in!

 Your content marketing and your Facebook goals can include blog posts, videos, podcasts, live Facebook chats, classes…and more of what you know your audience wants from you.

 Think about what emotion your marketing can have with your Facebook goals in place to help you more easily and quickly inspire your audiences.

 - Establishing your voice of authority starts with content creation.

 - Every post you make on your Facebook page needs to somehow support your brand.